 Austen’s niece Caroline said in a letter to James Edward Austen Leigh (1 April 1869) that “Lady Susan” was written “when the nonsense was passing away and before her [Jane Austen’s] wonderful talent had found its proper channel.”

-Like me, I am certain many of you saw “Love and Friendship” over the Memorial Day weekend.
-If you plan to do so, know that the character of Lady Susan is NOT your usual Austen fare.
+Like me, I am certain many of you have seen “Love and Friendship.”
+If you have not seen the flick, but plan to do so, know that the character of Lady Susan is NOT your usual Austen fare.
 Lady Susan is beautiful and enchanting, excessively so.
 [Heck, Kate Beckinsale plays her…enough said.]
 Lady Susan is also quite amoral.
 She is an amorous and sensual widow.